thom-brooke/infographics/README.md

 A Python package for generating basic infographic charts.

 This is by no means a complete implementation.
 In fact, it's rather limited.
 How limited?
 At this point it only generates Pie and Donut charts.
-That's ... pretty limited -- especially considering the broad range of data visualization tools that most people expect in an infographic.
+That's ... pretty limited -- especially considering the broad range of data visualization representations that most people expect in an infographic.

 It all started with Donut charts, because there was a pressing need for them.
 But it was obvious early on that more chart types _might_ be coming, and that establishing a foundation which could support multiple charts and graphics made sense.